sarveshborkar/Data-Mining-Assignment-1/company-bankruptcy-prediction-akkio/README.md

-# Generating a prediction model using AutoML tool
+# Generating a prediction model using AutoML tool - Akkio

 This project involves using Akkio to generate a prediction model based on company's performance metrics.
 The goal is predict if company will go bankrupt or not using parameters present in the dataset.